Landry signs bills that aim to 'Make America Healthy Again' beside RFK at Pennington Biomedical

 According to Johns Hopkins University, Peru had the highest mortality rate during the pandemic at nearly 666 deaths per 100,000 people; America was second on the list at 341 deaths per 100,000.

-Among other claims, Kennedy also said that one in every 31 American children has autism, saying the cost of this will balloon to $1 trillion annually by 2030 and that 75 percent of American kids are no longer able to qualify for military service.
+Among other claims, Kennedy also said that one in every 31 American children has autism, saying the cost of this will balloon to $1 trillion annually by 2030 and that 75 percent of American children will not be able to qualify for military service.

 According to ABC News, medical experts say this increase from one in 150 in 2000 is largely due to better awareness, better access to screening and services and diagnosis of the wide range of autism spectrum disorders.